MagicKrol/C64-NewLands/README.md

 5. Attack
 Selected ship will attack and try to defeat any enemy force on selectd island.

-6. Repair (NOT IMPLEMENTED YET)
+6. Repair
-Action to repair all damage to your ship
+Action to repair any ship damage.

 7. Scout
 Find if selected island is inhabited by cannibals or pirates.